a11ywatch/kayle/README.md

 ## Benchmarks

 1. `fast_htmlcs` runs up to 110 times base faster than htmlcs or HTML codesniffer.
-1. `fast_axecore` runs up to 60%-100%+ base faster than the original axe by default and scales the larger the website.
+1. `fast_axecore` runs up to 200%-400% base faster than the original axe by default and scales the larger the website.

 Currently `fast_htmlcs` runs around 50x faster than axe-core and has several differences of handling the way issues are found.
 They both capture different cases and is best to used together which this library handles efficiently.
-We use [swc](https://swc.rs/) to minify the scripts for small bundle sizes under 142kb for HTMLCS compared to the original being 365kb.

 If you use [`@playwright/axe-core`](https://playwright.dev/docs/next/accessibility-testing) you can swap it out with the following [playwright-axe-example](./kayle/tests/basic-axe-playwright.spec.ts) and get an increase in issues found and major performance boost of at least 100%.
 You can also include multiple runners to extend the issues beyond the basics in folds.

-## Developing

-In order to develop you need yarn v2 installed for the workspace.

-Run the following to install on ^node@16.10

-`corepack enable && corepack prepare yarn@stable --activate` and reload shell after.

-Use the command `./build.sh` to compile all the scripts for each locale.

-## Performance
+## Performance Tips

 As we set the foundation to mark test cases that can pass and increase our target on automating accessibility we have a couple of layers that can make a major difference to the project.
 The following will save drastic time and money if done.

 1. Use a fast concurrent [crawler](https://github.com/a11ywatch/crawler) to gather all of the html to send to a web accessibility service that can perform audits like [pagemind](https://github.com/a11ywatch/pagemind) over CDP.

 2. Use the pre-compiled browser extensions to avoid over the wire latency `yarn build:extension`.

-## About

-This project took Axecore and HTMLCS from versions that were complete and semi-stable.
-We patched and fixed a lot of bugs that increased the accuracy of tests passing and issues being found.
-One of the main goals was to have the audit run quickly since we noticed some of the tests would take several seconds to complete.
-Right now, the project is moving forward based on performance and accuracy for ensuring minimal false positives.

 ## Browser Extension